 We’re a Swaussie couple, a Swedish girl and an Australian boy and we met in Australia in 2009 when Anna was spending 6 months in Melbourne through work.
 We were introduced to each other by a mutual friend and we didn’t plan for it to happen but we fell in love.
-Since then we’ve survived a long distance relationship, moves to both Sweden and Australia, challenges and hurdles and we’re now happily married living in Melbourne.
+Since then we’ve survived a long distance relationship, moves to both Sweden and Australia, challenges. hurdles and we’re now happily married, proud parents to baby A living in Melbourne.

 WHO IS ANNA?

-I’m a 34 year old Swedish sheila originally from Karlshamn.
+I’m a 35 year old Swedish sheila originally from Karlshamn.
 In 2008 I moved to Jönköping because I got offered a trainee position at a lighting company who’s sister company I’m now employed by here in Melbourne.
-I’m a big animal lover and part of the instant family Simon got was my adorable Cocker Spaniel, Pollux, and my way too fat scoliosis cat, Nova.
+I’m a big animal lover and part of the instant family Simon got was my adorable Cocker Spaniel (Pollux) and my way too fat scoliosis cat (Nova).
 Both are left in Sweden and I miss them heaps but also adore our new fury family member Molly Danger.
 My biggest interests are interior design, photography and I do enjoy gardening as well.
-I also love to travel and apart from living in Melbourne I’ve also lived a year in the US working as an au pair (nanny), six years up in the north of Sweden in Luleå when I studied, 3.5 years in Jönköping and then a year on the west coast of Sweden, in Göteborg.
+I also love to travel and apart from living in Melbourne I’ve also lived a year in the US working as an au pair (nanny), six years up in the north of Sweden in Luleå when I studied, 3.5 years in Jönköping and then a year on the west coast of Sweden, in Göteborg/Gothenburg.

 WHO IS SIMON?